eclipse-archived/codewind-docs/docs/_documentations/projectview.md

 ## Project list

-After you create or import a project into Microclimate, you can view, administer, and modify it.
-In your Microclimate workspace, click the **Projects** tab to view the list of all of your projects and their statuses.
+After you create or import a project into Codewind, you can view, administer, and modify it.
+In your Codewind workspace, click the **Projects** tab to view the list of all of your projects and their statuses.

 To view details about a project, click the project name.
 You can also click the shortcut menu alongside a project name for the same options.
 To delete a project, click the `Delete project` option on the shortcut menu.